mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ## 3.2.
 Type errors are challenging to resolve
 Type errors can be hard to identify and debug.
-When one routine fails to check for type an incorrect result can propagate up the call stack resulting in a cascade of errors.
-The originating flaw can be hard to spot especially hard if variable aren't named by their intended type, like so:
+When one routine fails to check for type, an incorrect result can propagate up the call stack resulting in a cascade of errors.
+The originating flaw can be hard to spot especially hard if variable aren't named by their intended type:

 ```js
   var total = watches / in_use;
 ```

-If we simply name our variable by intended type the  mismatches become
+If we name our variable by intended type the mismatches become
 obvious:

 ```js